nicolocin/dandi.github.io/_pages/home.md

 permalink: /
 ---

+**Help us help you!
+Please take our [survey](https://docs.google.com/forms/d/e/1FAIpQLScT0KLxT8pgQ4y6_Wqa_1IPHKJOrxGJ6nPMwxh1QS3od3P1lw/viewform) by Nov 1 so we can learn about your data needs.**

 DANDI: Distributed Archives for Neurophysiology Data Integration is a platform for publishing, sharing, and processing neurophysiology data funded by the [BRAIN Initiative](https://braininitiative.nih.gov/).
 The platform is under construction with an initial release slated for end of September 2019.